nnnc-org/website/src/content/who.md

 This regional partnership began in the fall of 2000 with the purpose of improving Internet bandwidth to member schools while containing costs.
 The NNNC is a consortium of the 5 Educational Service Units (ESUs) in northeast Nebraska - 1, 2, 7, 8 and 17.
 The NNNC now provides Internet access, network services, and technology support to its member ESUs and districts.

-The NNNC currently has one full time employee, the Technology Analyst.
+The NNNC currently has one full time employee, the Senior Systems Engineer.
 However, every member ESU contributes to the success of the NNNC via the collaborative efforts from each member.

-### Technology Analyst - Cody Ernesti
+### Senior Systems Engineer - Cody Ernesti

 ![staffphoto alt <](images/CodyCrop.jpg "Cody Ernesti")

-The Technology Analyst position was created in 2015 to maintain NNNC infrastructure and help with statewide project implementation within the NNNC.
-Cody Ernesti is the current Technology Analyst for the NNNC as of July of 2024.
+The Senior Systems Engineer position was created in 2015 to maintain NNNC infrastructure and help with statewide project implementation within the NNNC.
+Cody Ernesti is the current Senior Systems Engineer for the NNNC as of July of 2024.
 Before this, he spent the past 9 years of his career with ESU #2 in multiple technology roles, ultimately leading to the Director of Systems & Network Operations.
 Cody has a passion for technology and enjoys working with schools to help them achieve their technology goals.

 Cody has extensive experience in secure network architecture & design, server administration, and software development - with a particular interest in open-source software solutions.
 His studies include a Bachelor of Science in Cybersecurity from the University of Nebraska at Omaha, in addition to multiple industry certifications.